EARTH DAY SHOUTOUT: Let’s Act on Climate Change

 - Barack Obama

 "We can help cities grow clean and climate resilient, develop climate smart agriculture practices, and find innovative ways to improve both energy efficiency and the performance of renewable energies.
 We can work with countries to roll back harmful fossil fuel subsidies and help put the policies in place that will eventually lead to a stable price on carbon.
 We are determined to work with countries to find solutions.
-But the science is clear.
-There can be no substitute for aggressive national emissions reduction targets."
+But the science is clear."

 - Dr. Jim Yong Kim